developer-zebra/developer-zebra-site/src/ppc/2-0/guide/setup/index.md

 4. For remote configuration using StageNow or an EMM (using XML or Managed Config), install PPCClientMgr.apk located in PPCClient\PluginCSP

 ###Configuration
-After client installation, configure the server address and port either manually or remotely.
+After client installation, configure the server address, port, server auth username (if applicable) and server auth password either manually or remotely.
 For information on using CSP for remote configuration deployment, refer to [MX documentation](/mx/overview).

 ####Manual Configuration
 Steps for manual configuration: